ythuang0522/Slide2Thesis/README.md

 # Slide2Thesis

-A tool that automatically generates a thesis document from a PDF presentation using AI APIs (Google Gemini or OpenAI ChatGPT).
+A tool that automatically generates a thesis Latex/PDF from a PDF presentation using AI APIs (Google Gemini or OpenAI ChatGPT).

 ## Features

 - Extract text and images from PDF slides
-- Categorize slides into logical sections
 - Generate thesis chapters from slide content
-- Add citations and references with **flexible citation styles**
+- Add citations and references with flexible citation styles
-- **CSL (Citation Style Language) support** with popular academic styles
 - Generate figures and tables
 - Compile a complete thesis document in PDF format
-- **Automatic References section generation**
-- Web interface for easy uploading and processing
+- Web interface for uploading and processing
-- Command-line interface with extensive options

 ## System Architecture